-The UE member selection assistance information provided by the NEF can be used by the AF to select member UEs.
+The UE member selection assistance information provided by the NEF can be used by the AF to select member UE(s) used in application operations.
 (See clause 5.2.6.31 of TS 23.502 [3] for details of parameters)

 NOTE: AF can choose whether to use the UE member selection assistance functionality provided by NEF.